 What kind of person asks a stylist to cut their hair into a mohawk?
 What happens to them when they age and go back to having what we consider a more traditional haircut?
-Do they miss the altered perceptions they used to experience when they had the haircut, or do they regret ever having the haircut?
+Do they miss the altered perceptions they used to experience when they had the haircut, or do they regret ever having the haircut in the first place?

 Another mohawk wearer surprised me one day by wearing it to a Halloween party.
 I told him that I enjoyed his costume, but he told me it wasn’t a costume.
 It was his hairdo.
-When I asked him further, more prodding questions, he said, “I wear my hair flat in the office, but I wear my mohawk when I go out.”
+When I asked him further, more prodding questions, he said, “I wear my hair flat in the office, but I wear it up when I go out.”

 The groom appeared to bathe in all of it.
 I watched this man react to these toasts, and I couldn’t tell if he considered it a mark of his character that he had befriended people regardless of the haircut, or if he missed the reactions that he used to generate when he had the mohawk, but my money was on the latter.

 The point, as I see it, is that we should maintain a level of skepticism for anything we see and hear, but those who put so much energy into unconventional thoughts often end up more confused on a given subject than enlightened.
 Forming a hybrid of sorts, is the ideal plane for one to reach as it suggests that while we should remain skeptical in nature, we should also maintain an equal amount of skepticism for enlightened, unconventional thoughts.
-Yet, the seductive nature of unconventional thinking rarely calls for a ledger on which one can score their thoughts, theories, and ideas.
+Yet, as I write, we deem unconventional information to be the result of skepticism thereby granting it immunity from a ledger that scores the thoughts, theories, and ideas.

-Most people hate being wrong, but we’re all willing to accept the fact that we are going to be wrong some of the times.
-We don’t want to fall prey to that accusation so often that we’re considered a fool however, and most of us seek some form of invulnerable, foolproof status to guard against that.
+Most people hate being wrong, but we’re willing to concede to the idea that some of us are going to be wrong some of the times.
+What we cannot abide by is the idea that we’re wrong so often that somebody is going to consider us a fool.
+How many rhetorical devices, tactics, and persuasive techniques have we developed over the years to avoid being called a fool?
+One thing we’ve established is that a fool is someone who believes in nouns (people, places, and things).
+Believing in things leaves us vulnerable to this charge, and we seek foolproof status.
 Due to the fact that most alternative thoughts can never be substantially proven incorrect, unconventional thinkers are shielded against being called a fool.
-On the off chance that they are incorrect, they make necessary adjustments to incorporate the newfound facts, or they just move on.
+On the off chance that they are incorrect, they might make slight adjustments in their presentation to incorporate the newfound facts, or they just move on.

 “They just do,” she said.

 Her parents were prophets of doom, as the millennium neared.
 They were handing out pamphlets and grain pellets at their church.
 They believed something would happen on 9/9/99, and when it didn’t, they moved onto the millennium.
-When nothing happened on 1/1/2000, they suggested that we miscalculated the calendar, and that the day of doom still awaited us sometime in the near future.
-I lost track of the specifics that followed, as I stopped following their edicts shortly after the millennium passed without event, because I knew they would just move onto another event sometime in the all too near future.
+When nothing happened on 1/1/2000, they suggested that we miscalculated the Aztec calendar, and that the day of doom still awaited us sometime in the near future.
+They listed a specific date, based on specific calculations, but I don’t remember the exact date, because I knew they would just move on after that date passed.
+I knew they would just move the date of doom to some date in the all too near future.

-This mentality eludes me, because I know the feeling of being so wrong on an issue that people won’t value my assessments in the future as a result.
+This mentality eludes me, because I know, firsthand, the feeling of being so wrong on an issue that people won’t value my assessments in the future as a result.
 I would’ve been mortified when these dates passed without event, but their daughter informed me that after all those dates passed without event, her parents were handing out pamphlets and grain pellets warning about the next date of doom.
-I’m still not sure what drives common, every day people to heed the warning of such doomsayers, but I believe it has something to do with the idea that alternative, unconventional information is somehow immune to criticism of their track record.
-It is foolproof, because the alternative is believing what the “they” want you to believe, or do people like these parents add an, “How sure are you that it won’t happen this time?” addendum to their next warning?
+I’m still not sure what drives common, every day people to heed the warning of such doomsayers, but I believe it has something to do with the idea that the track record of alternative, unconventional information is somehow immune to criticism.
+It is foolproof, because the alternative is believing what the “they” want you to believe.

-As for maintaining this “off” position, I wrote that line as if it was a simple decision I made one day to no longer believe in future alternative ideas loaded with unconventional information that can lead to conspiracy theories without fact.
-In my experience, it’s not that easy.
-As the psychologists imply, defeating our susceptibility to these stories requires constant and diligent effort on the part of the consumer.
+Maintaining this “off” position is not easy, and it is not my intent to suggest that I woke up one day deciding that I was no longer going to believe alternative ideas loaded with unconventional information that can lead to conspiracy theories that have a conjugal relationship with fact.
+It wasn’t that easy for me, and it sounds like it isn’t that easy for anyone.
+Their theories are so interesting and thought-provoking that defeating our susceptibility to them requires constant and diligent effort on the part of the consumer.
 Tune out, turn on, and defeat is the credo I use when I encounter sexy and enticing pieces that lead to emotional reactions.
 Current and future stories such as those are as difficult to ignore as all the previous ones were, but after mentally charting all of their hypothetical guesses, based on alternative thinking that many considered unconventional, I was finally able to break the leash.